Yu Min (physicist): Life

 From 1949, Yu started his postgraduate research in the Department of Physics of Peking University, and also served as a teaching assistant.
 In 1951, he became an assistant researcher and associate researcher at Modern Physics Institute of CAS, and began to study nuclear physics theory under the supervision of Peng Huanwu.

-Early 1958, with China-Soviet National Defense Contract, Yu and his colleagues including Deng Jiaxian, Sun Yuzhang etc. moved to No.221 Factory near Lake Qinghaihu.
+Early 1958, with China-Soviet National Defense Contract, Yu and his colleagues including Deng Jiaxian, Sun Yuzhang etc. moved to No.221 Factory near Qinghai Lake.

 From the end of 1960, Yu was involved in the theoretical research of nuclear weapons.
-His major contributions included the solutions to a series of fundamental and critical theoretical problems of nuclear weapons, which led to breakthrough of hydrogen bomb.
-He won the reputation and became the academician of Chinese Academy of Science for his design of H-bomb.
+In 1961 he joined as a member of the Light Nucleus Theory Group set up by Peng the previous year.
+The working group merged with the Ninth Academy in 1965.
+Yu's major contributions included the solutions to a series of fundamental and critical theoretical problems of nuclear weapons, which led to the breakthrough of the hydrogen bomb.
+He gained reputation and became the academician of Chinese Academy of Science for his design of the hydrogen bomb.

 Yu's involvement with China's nuclear weapons program remained secret until his retirement in 1988.
 He was awarded the national top science award in January 2015.
-With the 5 million CNY prize, Yu founded the Yu Min Foundation to support scientific development in China.
+With the RMB 5 million prize, Yu founded the Yu Min Foundation to support scientific development in China.
+The following year, he became a laureate of the Asian Scientist 100 by the Asian Scientist.

 Yu died in Beijing on 16 January 2019.